-Creating and publishing engaging content on a regular basis
+Creating and publishing engaging content regularly

 Creating engaging content is a key component of any growth marketing strategy.
 It all starts with content.
-Start by creating a blog section on your website and start stacking useful content.
+Start by creating a blog section on your website and stacking useful content.

-Once you have your topic I highly recommend using GrowthBar to help outline and develop the content.
+Once you have your topic, I highly recommend using GrowthBar to help outline and develop the content.